karkman/GlobalSewage/README.md

 After ARG/_intI1_ integrase gene annotation the results were analysed in R.

 ## Data analysis
-After pre-processing the metagenomic data was imported to R.  Metagenomic data was combined with clinical and socioeconomical data on country level.
-For countries where there were more than one sewage sample, mean count was used.
+After pre-processing the data was imported to R.  Sewage metagenomic data was combined with clinical and socioeconomical data on country level.
+For countries where there were more than one sewage sample, mean values were used.

-The data analysis steps and making of the figures in R are described in [here.]( https://karkman.github.io/GlobalSewage/)
+The data analysis steps and making of the figures in R can be found [from here.]( https://karkman.github.io/GlobalSewage/)

 ## References